Attendance & Absence

 Home School Link Worker's role in attendance

 The school's Home School Link Workers can assist families in improving pupil attendance at school.
-Close monitoring of attendance will be undertaken by Mrs Nisbet.
+Close monitoring of attendance will be undertaken by Mrs Collins.
 When a child's attendance is a cause for concern, the Home School Link Workers will contact parents/carers and work alongside families to find strategies to raise attendance at school.

 Absence in case of illness

 Please call the school office on 01273 454470 ring and inform the school office by 9am of any absence.
 The Education Welfare Officer has informed us that we cannot merely state that a child is unwell so if your child is poorly, please leave details on the answering machine of your child's name, class and reason for absence e.g. temperature, sickness.
 Alternatively, you can register with StudyBugs (https://studybugs.com/about/parents) and download their app which provides a quick and easy way to report your child's absence due to illness.

 Absence in case of medical appointments

 Please provide advance notice where possible of any medical appointments for your child.
-Slips (lime green) for this purpose are available from the school office which will then be passed on to teaching staff.
-It is also preferable to bring in or email a copy of the letter with details of the appointment.
+It is also preferable to bring in or email a copy of the letter with details of the appointment to the school office.